truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 ### 3.0.1 Ongoing Issues

 {{< enterprise >}}
+We recommend that TrueNAS Enterprise High Availability (HA) systems be updated from the TrueNAS UI.

-When TrueCommand 3.0.1 is used to upgrade TrueNAS Enterprise High Availability (HA) systems, the standby controller might fail to activate the updated boot environment, resulting in a version mismatch error between the controllers.
+If TrueCommand 3.0.1 is used to upgrade HA systems, the standby controller might fail to activate the updated boot environment, resulting in a version mismatch error between the controllers.
 If you encounter this issue, manually activate the updated boot environment on the active controller and then failover to complete the upgrade.
 {{< /enterprise >}}

 * The **Explore > Snapshots** tab can timeout when selected for datasets with high numbers of stored snapshots ([TC-3078](https://ixsystems.atlassian.net/browse/TC-3078)).